yishn/Trail/README.md

 <img src="logo.png" width="156" height="156"/>

 An extendable column view file manager.
+This is a work in progress.